 Joseph Campbell & George Lucas: Creating Star Wars’ Mythology

 The Power of Myth is very powerful.
-With the release of Star Wars: The Last Jedi the interest in Star Wars is at an all time high.
+With the release of Star Wars: The Rise of Skywalker the interest in Star Wars is at an all time high.
 Whether you love or hate Star Wars you have to admit that creator George Lucas tapped into something primal when he came up with the saga that will define him.

 With the gluttony of no story visual effects studio films, Star Wars has stood the test of time, but why?
 What is it about Star Wars that touches so many people around the world.